Long Swords

 Frequently Asked Questions

-What is a long sword called?
+What is a longsword called?

 What is the difference between a longsword and a greatsword?